softspork/find-eth-address/README.md

 more info -> https://ethereum.org/en/developers/docs/accounts/
 # how to run
-Everytime you want to start the script, you will need to have the downloaded folder as current working directory in your PATH.
+Everytime you want to start the script, you will need to have the downloaded folder as current working directory.

 e.q. be in the /find-eth-address/ folder, and run "python3 find.py".